 Salary and Benefits:

 Salary is on a union scale based on years of experience.
-The salary range for four to seven years of experience is $84,475.03 to $94,061.28.
+The salary range for an attorney with four to twenty-five years of experience is $76,975.03 to $110,636.14, depending on years of experience.
 CMS offers a very competitive benefits package that includes medical, dental and vision insurance coverage, transit benefits, Flexible Spending Account (FSA) and a 403(b) retirement plan including employer contribution.
 We offer generous leave policies, including four weeks paid vacation, four paid personal days, fourteen paid holidays and the week off between Christmas and New Year’s Days, inclusive.

 Application Instructions:

 Applications will be accepted immediately and will be considered on a rolling basis.
-Interested applicants should send a cover letter, resume, list of two professional references and a writing sample to: Raluca Oncioiu, Managing Attorney at roncioiu@catholicmigration.org.
-Please include “PSPP Associate Supervising Attorney” in the subject line.
+Interested applicants should send a cover letter, resume, and list of three professional references to: Magdalena Barbosa, Director of Legal Services, at mbarbosa@catholicmigration.org.
+Please include “Staff Attorney, Employment Unit” in the subject line.

-Download this job announcement as a PDF: Associate Supervising Attorney, Immigration Unit
+View and download the job announcement as a PDF: Staff Attorney, Employment Unit

 2023 Summer Legal Internships